Matt Coler ☕️

 About Me

-I am an Associate Professor of Speech Technology at Campus Fryslân, University of Groningen, where I direct the MSc Speech Technology program and chair the faculty Research Institute.
+I am head of the Technology, Governance and Innovation department and Associate Professor of Speech Technology, at Campus Fryslân, University of Groningen, where I also direct the MSc Speech Technology program.
 I earned my PhD from the Free University of Amsterdam in 2010 and previously led cognitive systems at an AI startup specializing in acoustic sensors.
-I also served as Vice Chair of the LITHME COST Action.
+I served as Vice Chair of the LITHME COST Action and currently serve on the ISCA Ethics Committee and the ISCA SynSIG Board.

 Interests